Jane Harris (Neighbours): Casting

 The creation of Jane developed a different way to the usual process and there were no regular audition sessions.
 Aspiring actress Annie Jones spent two months ringing the Neighbours production company asking for a role on the show.
 She said "I had appeared on several other Australian TV shows, but desperately wanted to get into Neighbours".
 Jones originally auditioned for the role of Charlene Mitchell, before she was given the small role, for what was a planned six weeks of appearances.
 Jones was 19 when she landed the role and became a permanent cast member.
+She made her first appearance on 30 July 1986.

 Development

 Characterisation

 Jane was originally portrayed as being dowdy, lonely and quiet.
 She was a bookworm and mousey, thus generating her nickname "Plain Jane Superbrain" to which she was often referred at the beginning of her role.
 Jones describes her character as a "goody-goody".
 Her clothing style was forced upon her by her mother, who believed she should be dressed in "dowdy" clothing.
 Jane is very clever and was bullied because of this whilst at school.
 When she meets Charlene Mitchell (Kylie Minogue), she begins to transform into a different person.
 With Charlene's help, she began to dress differently and as she became more confident.
 Describing Jane's style, Jones said "Once the character came out of her shell she got to wear the pretty clothes.
 I just remember lots of big hair, enormous shoulder pads and huge plastic earrings.
 It was the 80s and that was the height of fashion.
 We looked hot!"
 Jane began drawing the attention of male characters, most notably Mike Young (Guy Pearce) and she was eventually seen as a "heart-breaker".
 Jane's grandmother Nell Mangel (Vivean Gray) does not approve of her change in personality, but Jane ignores her worries and becomes a model.
 Following her make over, she becomes more assertive and takes the initiative to end her relationship with Mike Young.
 She then begins an affair with an older man.